bigbluebutton/bbb-install/README.md

 If you have setup your BigBlueButton on the internet, and you have users accessing the BigBlueButton server behind a restrictive firewall that blocks UDP connections, then setting up a separate TURN server will allow users to have the TURN server (connected via port 443) proxy their UDP-based WebRTC media (audio, webcam, and screen share) to the BigBlueButton server.

-We recommend Ubuntu 20.04 as it has a newer version of [coturn](https://github.com/coturn/coturn) than Ubuntu 18.04.
-The server does not need to be very powerful as it will only relay communications from the BigBlueButton client to the BigBlueButton server when necessary.
+For [coturn](https://github.com/coturn/coturn) - the server does not need to be very powerful as it will only relay communications from the BigBlueButton client to the BigBlueButton server when necessary.
 A dual core server on Digital Ocean should be sufficient for a dozen BigBlueButton servers.

 The server should have the following additional ports available: